-The top draw for online sports betting in Ohio is the NFL.
-Every game is a huge betting event during the regular season, the playoffs, and the Super Bowl.
-Bettors will have thousands of NFL odds to consider each week.
+The NFL is the top draw for online sports betting in Ohio.
+Every game is a huge betting event during the regular season, but the NFL playoffs and Super Bowl take things to another level.

 While you may already have some experience betting on the NFL, it may be entirely new for many in Ohio.
 Below see how to bet on the NFL online in Ohio at the best NFL betting sites.